github-linguist/linguist/README.md

 some common-sense heuristics to pick out obvious languages.
 After that, we use a [Bayesian classifier](https://github.com/github/linguist/blob/master/lib/linguist/classifier.rb).
-For an example, this process us tell the difference between `.h` files which could be either C, C++, or Obj-C.
+For an example, this process can help us tell the difference between `.h` files which could be either C, C++, or Obj-C.

 In the actual GitHub app we deal with `Grit::Blob` objects.
 For testing, there is a simple `FileBlob` API.